GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We use a self service workflow to automate all of the steps needed for a seamless member move in or move out day

 <!-- image -->
-**Image Description:** In this picture we can see a monitor with some text and icons on it.
+**AI-Generated Image Description:** In the picture I can see a monitor and on it I can see some text and images.
 <!-- end image description -->